-All elementary report cards (grades K-4) are standards-based, which show the progression of skill development on state and local curriculum standards, in place of using letter grades to communicate student progress.
-The standards-based report cards are accessed through Powerschool, and communicate summative achievement at the conclusion of the four marking periods.
+All elementary report cards (grades K-4) are standards-based which show the progression of skill development on state and local curriculum standards in place of using letter grades to communicate student progress.
+The standards-based report cards can be accessed through PowerSchool and communicate summative achievement at the conclusion of the four marking periods.